Young girl holding yellow wildflowers in a sunlit field

 Breathingeasy,playingfreely.

-Allergies and asthma can be more than just managed — the underlying immune pattern responds to careful, considered care.
+Allergies and asthma can be more than managed.
+The underlying immune pattern is more changeable than parents are usually told.

 Asthma and allergies aren't separate.
-They sit on the same immune pattern, and that pattern is more changeable than parents are usually told.
+They sit on the same immune pattern, and that pattern is reachable.

-Standard care for asthma and allergies is good at managing symptoms — inhalers, antihistamines, nasal sprays.
+Standard care for asthma and allergies is good at managing symptoms: inhalers, antihistamines, nasal sprays.
 It's less good at shifting the underlying immune balance that produces the symptoms in the first place.

 01